architkansal/architkansal.github.io/_posts/2018-10-05-Discriminatory-Scatternet.md

 ##  Manifold Separation Techniques

 This section details the two techniques engineered to discriminate between object of interest and background clutter using the deformed template learned by ABM.
+Manifold Separation is applied on the output of first layer of scatternet and two manifolds thus obtained are then separately passed to second layer of the scatternet.

 ## Manifold separation using rectangular-intersection technique

-In this technique, a rectangular box is drawn around the deformed template by using the left-most, right-most and top-most and bottom-most non-zero pixel values in the deformed template.
-The deformed template is also dilated using a slightly large structuring element followed by hole-filling operation.
-And then only the pixel values where both the rectangular box and the modified template have non-zero values are taken to obtain the foreground object of interest.
+In this technique, a rectangular box is drawn around the deformed template (obtained by ABM corresponding to each image for training data.
+For the test data, the template matching is performed for each object class using the *common template* and the one that gives highest matching score is used to obtain deformed template) using the left-most, right-most and top-most and bottom-most non-zero pixel values in the deformed template.
+The deformed template is also dilated using a relatively large structuring element ( [Image Dilation](https://www.mathworks.com/help/images/ref/imdilate.html) ) followed by hole-filling operation ([Filling Image Holes](https://www.mathworks.com/help/images/ref/imfill.html)).
+And then only the pixel values where both the rectangular box and the dilated-filled template have non-zero pixel values are taken to obtain the foreground object of interest.

-Below image depicts rectangular-intersection based manifold separation technique where each row (from left to right) consists of input image, Layer1 output for a specific orientation, deformed template, dilated and hole-filled versions, intersection of rectangular template with hole-filled version which finally extracts foreground object of interest for the corresponding input image.
+Below image depicts rectangular-intersection based manifold separation technique where each row (from left to right) consists of input image, Layer1 output for a specific orientation, deformed template, dilated deformed template, dilated-hole-filled deformed template, rectangualar box, intersection of rectangular template with dilated-hole-filled version and finally the extracted foreground object of interest for the corresponding input image.

 ![Rectangular Manifold Separation]({{site.baseurl}}/images/scatternet/grid_rect_2.png "Rectangular Manifold Separation")

 ## Manifold separation using dilation-erosion technique

-The deformed template learned for the object of interest is first dilated followed by hole-filling operation and finally it is eroded to avoid including unnecessary clutter from background.
+Here, the deformed template obtained for the object of interest ( obtained by ABM corresponding to each image for training data.
+For the test data, the template matching is performed for each object class using the *common template* and the one that gives highest matching score is used to obtain deformed template) is first dilated [Image Dilation](https://www.mathworks.com/help/images/ref/imdilate.html) ) followed by hole-filling operation ([Filling Image Holes](https://www.mathworks.com/help/images/ref/imfill.html)) and finally it is eroded ([Image Erosion](https://www.mathworks.com/help/images/ref/imerode.html))to avoid including unnecessary clutter from background.
 The structuring elements and their values are set heuristically for both dilation and erosion operations.

-Below image depicts dilation-erosion based manifold separation technique where each row (from top to bottom) consists of dilated,hole-filled and eroded versions which are finally used to extract foreground objects of interest in the last row.
+Below image depicts dilation-erosion based manifold separation technique on a deformed template displayed in the first row.
+Next, each of the columns (from top to bottom) consists of dilated version of template followed by hole-filled version of dilated template followed by eroded version of the dilated-hole-filled template which are finally used to extract foreground objects of interest as displayed in the last row.
+The structuring element used for dilation and erosion operation are different for each column.
+This signifies the effect of choosing the correct structing element and its impact on the manifold separation process.

 ![Dilation-Erosion Manifold Separation]({{site.baseurl}}/images/scatternet/dilation-erosion.png "Dilation-Erosion Manifold Separation")